R. C. Harris Water Treatment Plant

 The R. C. Harris Water Treatment Plant in Toronto, Ontario, Canada, is both a crucial piece of infrastructure and an architecturally acclaimed historic building named after the longtime commissioner of Toronto's public works Roland Caldwell Harris.
 The plant's architect was Thomas C. Pomphrey with engineers H.G.
 Acres and William Gore.
-It is located in the east of the city at the eastern end of Queen Street and at the foot of Victoria Park Avenue along the shore of Lake Ontario in the Beaches neighbourhood in the former city of Scarborough.
+It is located in the east of the city at the eastern end of Queen Street and at the foot of Victoria Park Avenue along the shore of Lake Ontario in the Beaches neighbourhood in the city of Toronto.

+It has been the location for a number of film productions, including Strange Brew (1983) with Rick Moranis and Dave Thomas.

 Roland Caldwell Harris

 Harris was born in Lansing on May 26, 1875 in what is now North York, Ontario, but grew up in Toronto.
-Harris was Public Works Commissioner from 1912 to 1945 and involved in projects like:
+As Public Works Commissioner from 1912 to 1945, Harris was involved in such projects as: